ShakyaAbi/GEI/README.md

 ```

 4. Run database migrations:
-Apply the SQL migrations in the `supabase/migrations` folder to your Supabase project.
+Apply the SQL migrations in the `prisma/migrations` folder to your database.

 5. Start the development server:
 ```bash